polkadot-developers/polkadot-docs/develop/interoperability/intro-to-xcm.md

 ---
 title: Introduction to XCM
-description: A basic introduction to the world of XCM.
-Covering a range of topics that will help you get started with learning XCM and its usecases.
+description: A basic introduction to the world of XCM, covering a range of topics that will help you get started with learning XCM and its use cases.
 ---

 # Introduction to XCM

 ## What is 'XCM' - Cross-Consensus Messaging?